Sanglorian/orcus/Orcus Advanced Options - current.md

 Each trap has its own schema, which a character can learn after studying a trap for 1 hour, or from scratch with 8 hours.
 The cost to learn equals the cost of a consumable item of the trap's level.
 The component cost to make one of those traps equal the cost of a consumable item of the trap's level.

+## Stealth

+### Foil Senses

+Level 1 Trick Practice (Stealth)

+**Cost to Learn:** 14 gp
+**Completion Time:** 10 minutes
+**Components:** 14 gp
+**Duration:** 10 minutes

+You make it impossible for a creature that is tracking you or searching for you to use one of its special senses, like scent or tremorsense, for 8 hours.

 ## Streetsmarts

+### Carouse

+Level 1 Interaction Practice (Streetsmarts)

+**Cost to Learn:** 14 gp
+**Completion Time:** 4 hours
+**Components:** 14 gp in shouted drinks
+**Duration:** Instantaneous

+You cope through drink and revelry, and have mastered both.
+You can gain the benefits of a long rest by spending 4 hours drinking, carousing, and taking the occasional blackout nap.
+You can carouse in this way so long as you consume at least 4 pints' worth of ale (or equivalent drink), and you are alert and aware of your surroundings while doing so.

+If you carouse with another creature in this way, you can attempt to learn secrets from it by drinking it under the table.
+Each hour you spend carousing with a willing creature, make an Endure check vs the target's Fortitude.
+On a success, that creature answers a question truthfully (even questions it would not normally answer).

+### Shady Connections

+Level 2 Interaction Practice (Streetsmarts)

+**Cost to Learn:** 21 gp
+**Completion Time:** 1 hour
+**Components:** 21 gp
+**Duration:** Instantaneous

+You have dealings with a variety of unsavory characters, which you can leverage to trade favors or meet powerful people.
+When you're in an area where you have connections (typically a settlement where you've spent downtime building connections or possibly another area in the same nation), you can arrange a meeting with an important criminal, such as a thieves' guild leader, or ask for a favor in exchange for a later favor of your contact's choice.

 ### Sow Rumor

 Level 2 Interaction Practice (Streetsmarts)

-**Cost to Learn:** 21
+**Cost to Learn:** 21 gp
 **Completion Time:** 2 hours
 **Components:** 42 gp in shouted drinks, bribed journalists or the like
 **Duration:** Instantaneous

 You spread rumors, which may or may not be true, about a specific subject.
 If the subject of your rumor is not currently the subject of any contradictory rumors, this typically takes 2 hours, at the end of which you make a Streetsmarts check to see how well you spread the rumor.
 If your rumor matches any current rumors about the subject, it takes less time to spread the rumor, and if you are attempting to overtake a particularly popular and contradictory rumor, it takes much longer or may be impossible.
 The DC similarly increases or decreases depending on how plausible your rumor is.
 If you succeed, you successfully spread the rumor.
 If you fail, your rumor dies off.
 If you fail by 10 or more, a rumor spreads about someone trying to spread false rumors about the subject.

+### Party Crasher

+Level 7 Interaction Practice (Streetsmarts)

+**Cost to Learn:** 104 gp
+**Completion Time:** 2 hours
+**Components:** 104 gp
+**Duration:** Instantaneous

+Any time you encounter a social event you would ordinarily be denied access to, such as a coronation, royal gala, or other society function, you can secure entry without the need for a skill check.
+You find invitations, invitees looking for fashionable dates, temporary jobs with the caterers, event staff willing to look the other way, or some other mode of access for yourself and your allies.
+This ability doesn't apply to secret events or other small private gatherings with no staff, dates, or outsiders involved.

+### Safe House

+Level 11 Trick Practice (Streetsmarts)

+**Cost to Learn:** 360 gp
+**Completion Time:** 1 week
+**Components:** 720 gp
+**Duration:** Instantaneous

+You establish a safe house—a secure space in which to hide your secrets from the outside world.
+This safe house is roughly the size of a 10-foot cube.
+It's in a location you have access to, and it can be part of a larger building or structure, like a hidden room or an underground cave.
+The safe house protects objects and people inside it from magical detection.
+Setting up or moving your safe house takes a week of downtime.
+The size of the safe house expands by one 10-foot cube each time you use this craft.

 # Extended Challenges